KIPAC/BootCamp/docs/chrome_os_setup.md

 in order to do research "git", which is a file versioning system and "conda", which is a combination of python and a software package management system.

-Note that the following documentation assumes you are using the Linux shell via the Windows Subsystem for Linux.

 ### git

 git is a versioning system that is pretty ubiquitous in our